Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

    :align: center
    :target: ../../_images/Kits/server_room_monitoring_construction_step7.png

-In the last step attach the Ambient Light Bricklet to the front panel.
+Attach the Ambient Light Bricklet to the front panel.
 To do this connect the 50cm Bricklet cable to the Bricklet first.
 After that put four 12mm long screws through the front panel and fix them with one washer and one nut each.
 Put the Bricklet on it and fix it with four additional nuts.
-As the last step connect the Bricklet cable to the Master Brick and use a cable strap to fasten them.

 .. image:: /Images/Kits/server_room_monitoring_construction_step8_350.jpg
    :scale: 100 %